wapmorgan/Mp3Info/README.md

 # Performance

 * Typically it parses one mp3-file with size around 6-7 mb in less that 0.001 sec.
-* Few files constant & variable bitRate with total duration 5:22:28 are parsed in 1.76 sec.
+* List of 112 files with constant & variable bitRate with total duration 5:22:28 are parsed in 1.76 sec.

 # Console scanner
 To test Mp3Info you can use built-in script that scans dirs and analyzes all mp3-files inside them.
 To launch script against current folder: